Los Altos, Long Beach, California: Parks

-In November 2018 a new state of the art park featuring an art and music theme was constructed at Whaley Park in Los Altos.
+In November 2018, a new state of the art park featuring an art and music theme was constructed at Whaley Park in Los Altos.
 The park was built with infrastructure funds from Measure A tax dollars which Long Beach voters passed in 2016.

 Economy

-Los Altos Center, a power center (big-box center), formerly a regional mall with major department stores, currently anchored by Target department store, Sears department store, Trader Joe's, Lazy Acres grocery store, and LA Fitness.
+Los Altos Center, a power center (big-box center), formerly a regional mall with major department stores, currently anchored by Target department store, Trader Joe's, Lazy Acres grocery store, and LA Fitness.
+It used to also anchor an Sears store.

 Transportation

 There are two freeways (the 405 and 605) within a short drive, providing easy travel to distant locations.
 Long Beach Airport is nearby.